-Computers normally don’t use the language like we humans do as they’re made up of millions of tiny switches which are either on or off.
+Computers normally don’t use the language we humans do, as they’re made up of millions of tiny switches that are either on or off.

-Programming language is used by computers to tell them what a human wants from them.
+Computers use a programming language to tell them what a human wants from them.

 Programming language contains a set of instructions that are used to interact with and command the computer.